bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 in the head element.
 The title and meta tags are already optimized for search engines.
 I recommend that you update the title along with the description and author meta tags.
 Below, are the Meta tags for the Open Graph Protocol.
-Don\'t worry about the details of these tags just yet as you learn about them in a later module.
+Don&apos;t worry about the details of these tags just yet as you learn about them in a later module.

 For now, the main thing to know is that if you plan on sharing the